 Narra’s Palay Festival

 The municipality of Narra holds an annual celebration known as the “Palay Festival,” previously called the “Anihan (Harvest) Festival,” in the middle or end week of October.
 As the “Rice Granary of Palawan,” Narra celebrates its rice harvest, which is essential to the entire province.

 The local government of Narra organizes various events throughout the municipality for people from all over the region to gather and enjoy the festivities during this celebration.

 Classic Narra Tour Options:

 For adventure-seekers, climbing Mount Victoria is a must-do activity in Narra.
-This scenic mountain is home to rare species of pitcher plants recently discovered and known to grow only at the top of the peak.
+This scenic mountain is home to rare species of pitcher plants that were recently discovered and known to grow only at the top of the peak.
 With its unique vegetation and stunning views, Mount Victoria is a perfect destination for explorers.

 Day 1: Arrival in Puerto Princesa – Transfer to Narra